David Jason: Personal life

 Jason lived with his long-term girlfriend, Welsh actress Myfanwy Talog, for 18 years and nursed her through breast cancer until she died in 1995.

 On 26 February 2001, Jason became a father at the age of 61 when his girlfriend, 41-year-old Gill Hinchcliffe, gave birth to a girl in Stoke Mandeville Hospital, Aylesbury.
 Jason and Hinchcliffe married in 2005 and live in Ellesborough, Buckinghamshire.

 In 2022, Jason discovered that he had another daughter, of whom he had been previously unaware, who was born in 1970 following a brief relationship with actress Jennifer Hill.

 Jason is a patron of the Shark Trust, a United Kingdom registered charity working to advance the worldwide conservation of sharks through science, education, influence and action.
 He has also been Honorary Vice Patron of the Royal International Air Tattoo since 1999, and on 29 May 2014, presented a cheque on behalf of the Fairford-based RAF Charitable Trust for £125,000 to the RAF Air Cadet Organisation, to fund flight simulators for Air Cadets.
 Jason is a qualified helicopter pilot.

-Jason has expressed a negative opinion of the European Union, being quoted in a 2012 interview with "the Germans want to run Europe.
+Jason has expressed a negative opinion of the European Union (EU), being quoted in a 2012 interview with "the Germans want to run Europe.
 The irony is that here we are, the world has changed, and the Germans want to run Europe.
 They failed to do it by war, twice.
 What is it?
 Is this the Fourth Reich?"

 In October 2013, he released his autobiography called David Jason: My Life.
 It was shortlisted for the 2013 Specsavers National Book Awards "Best Book of the Year".
 A second volume, Only Fools and Stories: From Del Boy to Granville, Pop Larkin to Frost, was published in October 2017.
 Penguin Books announced A Del Of A Life, which is Jason's third autobiography and was published in October 2020.

 In September 2017, it was reported that a "credible threat was made to his life", although it is not known why Jason had been targeted.